CourseMapper/CM-API-Doc/README.md

 You can now see the docs at http://localhost:4567.

 Now that Slate is all set up your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/tripit/slate/wiki/Deploying-Slate).

+~ this readme.md is modified originally from slate counterpart.